ramdio12/cookbook/README.md

 - Instead of making a basic React CRUD for my portfolio project, I decided to make a more complex CRUD(minus DELETE- for now) with PHP REST API and authentication (Login and Register) as well.
 This project is a combination of HTML,CSS,Javascript(React JS) , PHP and Mysql

 - This project is purposely for food enthusiasts and those who wanted to learn how to cook.
 Anyone can share their homemade recipes.
-Not only the user can create a recipe note but they can also download other user's recipe as well in PDF
+Not only the user can create a recipe note but they can also download other user's recipe as well in PDF.

+- The frontend is hosted on vercel while my PHP files for backend is hosted on 000webhost

 ## INSTRUCTIONS